Programmable Boost LED Driver

 was mounted on a 20mm star heatsink, which was in turn mounted on a big

 heatsink to keep it cool during tests.
-As a side result, the data will
+As a side result, the data may

-so much time to do a full datasheet-style test
+so much time to do a full datasheet-style test, and the measurements

 Here's an example scope shot showing the driver

-output at 5 different power levels.
+output at 5 different and arbitrary power levels.
 This was achieved by configuring the

 on-board MCU to run a 'test program' during startup at different power

-voltage across the current sense resistor.
+voltage across the 30mR current sense resistor.
 Regulation is fairly clean,

 as expected with the very high switching frequency.